 How to get a prepaid debit card

 Unlike a regular debit card, a prepaid debit card isn’t linked to a bank account.
-It’s useful for people who have difficulty getting approved for a bank account.
-They usually can’t be overdrawn, making them a good option if you’re prone to this.
+Instead, you can use only the money that’s currently loaded onto the card.
+Prepaid debit cards are often useful for people who have difficulty getting approved for a bank account.
+They usually can’t be overdrawn, making them a good option if you’re prone to overdrafts.

 You can purchase and reload prepaid debit cards at many grocery stores, convenience stores and drugstores using cash or check — and sometimes direct deposit.
-Many come with activation, monthly, ATM and deposit fees, but the best prepaid debit cards minimize those.
+Many come with activation, monthly, ATM and deposit fees, but the best prepaid debit cards minimize those added costs.
 You can even find a few prepaid debit cards that offer rewards.

-While these cards are secure and convenient, they can also rack up fees if you aren’t careful.
+Debit card fees: While debit cards are secure and convenient, they can also rack up fees if you aren’t careful.
 Pay close attention to ATM fees, which can be charged by both your card issuer and the ATM owner.
 Most debit cards come with a network of ATMs you can use fee-free, so stick to those.
 Overdraft fees can also add up quickly if you don’t pay attention to your balance.
-To avoid these altogether, ask your bank to set up your account so that transactions that would overdraw your account are denied.
+To avoid these altogether, ask your bank to set up your account so transactions that would overdraw your account are denied.

 Debit card fraud: Fraud is always a threat with debit cards, from data breaches at places you’ve shopped to ATM skimmers, who use hidden devices to skim your card information from an ATM you’ve used.
 With credit cards, you’re only liable for up to $50 of fraudulent charges, but with debit cards you can be held liable for $500 or more.